Authored by the expert who managed and guided the team behind the Saudi Arabia Property Pack

 Can property investment directly lead to citizenship in Saudi Arabia?

-A higher property investment does not accelerate citizenship in Saudi Arabia because citizenship decisions are entirely discretionary and governed by the Ministry of Interior, not linked to investment thresholds.
+A higher property investment amount in Saudi Arabia does not accelerate or unlock any citizenship timeline, because Saudi nationality decisions are entirely discretionary and are not linked to a published investment threshold.

 Is citizenship automatic after long-term residency in Saudi Arabia?